-Luyben (2006) discusses some alternative criteria (mostly empirically based, including some of the rules listed above) that have been proposed for selecting tray temperatures, and compares them on several case studies.
-In the following, the theoretical basis for these alternative criteria is discussed, but let us first recall the rigorous scaled maximum gain rule (Halvorsen et al., 2003), which was listed as Rule 3 above:
+In the paper, Luyben (2006) discusses some alternative criteria (mostly empirically based) that have been proposed for selecting tray temperatures, and compares them on several case studies.
+In the following, the theoretical basis for these alternative criteria is discussed, but let us first recall from Section 2 the rigorous scaled maximum gain rule (Halvorsen et al., 2003):

-Look for sets controlled variables that maximize the minimum singular value of the scaled steadystate gain matrix, $\sigma(\mathbf{G}')$ where $\mathbf{G}' = \mathbf{S}1 \mathbf{G} \mathbf{S}2^{-}$ .
+Look for sets controlled variables that maximize the minimum singular value of the scaled steadystate gain matrix, $\sigma(\mathbf{G}')$.